MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### Teams licensing

-The Teams app is provided as part of many Office 365 licenses.
+Teams is provided as part of many Office 365 licenses.
 To learn more about Teams licensing, see [Microsoft Teams service description](https://docs.microsoft.com/office365/servicedescriptions/teams-service-description).

 |Ask yourself|Action |
 |------------|-------|